ErichBSchulz/policytest/NewPolicies.md

 ### Gun Control
 1. Continue controls over gun use and ownership by:
 <!--- a.handguns --->
-1. Banning the importation, ownership, possession and use of semi-automatic handguns with exemptions for Defence\-owned guns.
+1. Banning the importation, ownership, possession and use of semi-automatic handguns with exemptions for Defence-owned guns.
 <!--- a.amnesty --->
 1. Maintaining amnesties on the surrender and buy-back of licensed firearms in perpetuity.
 <!--- a.amnestyEd --->